codetree4u/paper-game-tic-tac-toe/README.md

-## Project Introduction - tic-tac-toe game.
+## Project Introduction - paper-game-tic-tac-toe.
 In this project, we will make a class object-based game called tic-tac-toe.

 ---